Stream Effects

 Operation

-Look for a WiFi network of "StreamEffects_0000" or similar and connect using the password 555-2368
+Look for a WiFi network of "StreamEffects_0000" or similar and connect using the password 555-2368.
+Open a web browser to the same name as the network name, for instance http://StreamEffects_0000.local.

 Security Notice